Dmaturana81/langchain_tutorials/README.md

 # Examples

-Example of Router Chain using OpenAI functions `routerchaina` Example of OpenAI functions to extract data `extraction`
+1. Example of Router Chain using OpenAI functions `routerchain`

+2. Example of OpenAI functions to extract data `extraction`